 Children enjoy a sound range of activities and this enables them to make satisfactory progress across the areas of learning and development.
-Although staff understand about delivering the learning and development requirements in the Early Years Foundation Stage, they are not confident enough in their knowledge to enable them to support and extend each child's learning in all areas.
-A system for planning and assessment is in place but not fully effective.
-Children's achievement records are not used to inform individual planning in order to effectively identify the next steps in children's learning and build on what they know.
+Although, staff understand about delivering the learning and development requirements in the Early Years Foundation Stage, they are not confident in their knowledge to enable them to support and extend each child's learning in all areas.
+A system for planning and assessment is in place, but not fully effective.
+Children's achievements records are not used to inform individual planning in order to effectively identify the next steps in children's learning and build on what they know.
 Parents have fewer opportunities to contribute to their child's records.

-Children are able to make some choices about what they do, however staff do not always make full use of the learning environment to effectively support children's learning both indoors and outdoors.
-Snack time is offered on a 'rolling' basis so that children can choose when they want to eat, allowing them to continue their activities uninterrupted.
-Staff have warm and caring relationships with the children.
+Children are able to make some choices about what they do.
+For example, snack time is offered on a 'rolling basis' so that children can choose when they want to eat and this allows them to continue their activities uninterrupted.
+Staff have warm and caring relationships with children.
 They behave well and staff praise their achievements and this helps them to feel good about what they do.
+Children enjoy playing together and explain that they 'like to play with their friends'.
+They are beginning to learn about sharing and turn taking and their behaviour is good.
 Children have some opportunities to explore their imagination in role play and they enjoy some creative activities.

 Children are becoming confident communicators and they confidently initiate conversations with adults and each other.
-They have opportunities to select books and enjoy listening to stories in the book corner.
-Children are beginning to understand that print carries meaning as they explain that they know which one is their peg because it has their name on it.
-Children develop their small-muscle skills as they manipulate play dough, using utensils to cut and shape it.
+They have opportunities to select books and enjoy listening to well read stories in the book corner.
+Children learn about nature as they help to plant tomatoes and flowers and they demonstrate curiosity about spiders as they hunt for spider webs.
+Children develop their small muscle skills as they use a range of tools, such as scissors and they use knives to cut their fruit for snack.
 These simple activities satisfactorily lay the foundations to begin to support children's future learning.

-Children are beginning to learn about the importance of a healthy diet and they are provided with a range of suitable snacks.
+Children are beginning to learn about the importance of a healthy diet and they enjoy a range of fresh fruits at snack time.
 Clear information is gathered about children's dietary requirements and this ensures they can eat safely.
-Children are cared for in a clean and healthy environment and appropriate hygiene routines are followed, by the staff and children, to help to prevent cross infection.
-All staff hold current first-aid certificates, which mean that they can respond appropriately if children have an accident whilst in their care.
+Half of all staff hold current first aid certificates, which means that they can respond appropriately if children have an accident whilst in their care.
 Children enjoy opportunities to play outside and they access the outdoor area throughout the session.
+They ride around on tricycles and practise their balancing skills as they walk across stepping stones.